edgi-govdata-archiving/EEW-ReportCard-Data/README.md

 * inflation - yearly inflation factors

 ## Using Regions.py to get data from regions.db in R
+In the .Rmd templates, the _reticulate_ R package is employed to allow the use of the Python _Region.py_ code in the R Markdown file.

+The _Region_ object is imported, and the constructor is called with the _type_ parameter set to 'State' or 'Congressional District', _value_ set to the CD number (or omitted for states) and _state_ set as expected.
+The _region_ variable created can then be used to request data through the functions provided.

 * Functions available through _Regions.py_ include:
 ```R
 u <- import( 'Region' )